netarchivesuite/webdanica/webapp_install.md

       ...
 ```

-The webapp will fail to initiate properly, if these two files are absent
+The webapp will also fail to initiate properly, if these two files are absent.

 #Configuration of the webapp